Land+Shelter has offices in Aspen and Carbondale, Colorado.

 Gavin studied architecture at University of Colorado at Boulder and Gavin currently exemplifies community service through his many volunteer commitments.
 Gavin serves on the Carbondale Planning and Zoning Commission and is a board member for the Carbondale Third Street Center.
 He previously served as the co-director of the Sustainability Center of the Rockies and chair of the Carbondale Recreation Board.

-Jeff (AIA) is a registered architect and is the principal architectural partner at Land+Shelter.
+Jeff (AIA) is a registered architect, principal, and partner at Land+Shelter.
 Jeff’s consummate attention to the craft of architecture shows from the first sketch drawings to the finished built form.

 Jeff’s architectural experience includes design work for a variety of mountain-based firms, including specialty metal work, custom homes, and multi-family residential projects.
-Jeff earned his bachelors and masters of architecture at Montana State University.
-He currently resides in New Castle, Colorado where he and his wife are renovating an historic 1890 Main Street building to fulfill a restaurant dream - Maud’s on Main.
-Jeff currently serves on the historic preservation committee for the town of New Castle.
+Jeff earned his Bachelors and Masters of Architecture at Montana State University.
+He currently resides in New Castle, Colorado where he and his wife have renovated an historic 1890 Main Street building to fulfill a restaurant dream - Maud’s on Main.
+Jeff currently serves on the Downtown Development Group for the town of New Castle.

-Andrea (AIA, LEED AP) is a registered architect and an associate at Land+Shelter.
-Andrea is dedicated to great design and a champion of the creative process wherever she goes.
+Andrea (Andi) Korber (AIA, LEED AP) is a registered architect, principal, and partner at Land+Shelter.
+Andi is dedicated to great design and a champion of the creative process wherever she goes.

-Andrea studied engineering and visual arts at Dartmouth College - where she was a member of the women’s alpine racing team, and went on to earn a Master of Architecture from the Harvard University Graduate School of Design.
-In the community, she continues to be an active volunteer for local non-profits including the Carbondale Council for Arts and Humanities, Carbondale Public Arts Commission, and Carbondale Soccer Club.
+Andi studied engineering and visual arts at Dartmouth College where she was a member of the women’s alpine racing team, and went on to earn a Master of Architecture from the Harvard University Graduate School of Design.
+In the community, Andi volunteers for numerous local non-profits including the Carbondale Council for Arts and Humanities, Carbondale Public Arts Commission, and Carbondale Soccer Club.
 Before joining Land+Shelter, Andi worked in the non-profit sector advocating for affordable housing.
 She also taught drawing and design at Georgia Tech, Atlanta College of Art, and the Harvard Career Discovery Program.
 Andi loves to talk and teach design, and she founded the Hothouse Design Project in 2011 to share her passion for design with her community.
 Hothouse events have included lectures, design competitions, and design panel discussions.

 We always want to hear about fantastic prospective employees.
 Please email a resume and references to email@example.com.